SweetysimA/Sharing-Books/README.md

 In an iterative model, the process starts with some of the software specifications and develops the first version of the software.
 After the first version, if there is a need to change the software, then a new version of the software is created with a new iteration.
 It will repeat until the deployment of the software.

+## STEPS OF THE ITERATIVE MODEL

 An iterative model of sharing books refers to a process where sharing and distributing books is done in a repetitive and incremental manner, with each iteration allowing for feedback and improvement.

 Here are the steps of an iterative model for sharing books among readers:
-Below are the steps involved in an iterative model for sharing books among readers-

 ## 1. Identifying Requirements:

     <strong>i.</strong> Gathering initial requirements which may involve discussions with stakeholders,potential users,and
  other relevant parties.

-  <strong>ii.</strong> Identifying the basic features such as user registration,book cataloging,search capabilities,user reviews, and sharing options.
+    <strong>ii.</strong> Identifying the basic features such as user registration,book cataloging,search capabilities,user
+ reviews, and sharing options.

 ## 2. Planning the iterations:

     <strong>i.</strong> Breaking down the overall development into a series of smaller
     iterations.

-   <strong>ii.</strong>
+    <strong>ii.</strong>Priotizing features and functionalities for each iteration on their importance.

 ## 3.Designing:
- <strong>ii.</strong> Desinging the architecture and user interface
+   <strong>i.</strong> Desinging the architecture and user interface for sharing books.

 ## 4.Implementation:
+    Developing the functionalities outlined in the design phase.

 ## 5.Testing:
+    various levels, including unit testing, integration testing, and system testing.

 ## 6.Review and Evaluation:
+     Review the implemented features within each iteration.
+     Evaluate whether the functionality aligns with the initial requirements and if any adjustments are needed.

 ## 7.Feedback Incorporation: